 - use approved or registered child care

 - be responsible for paying the child care fees for your child

 - ensure your child is immunised, on an immunisation catch up schedule, or is exempt from the immunisation requirements, and

 - meet the residence requirements (ie, Australian citizen, permanent resident, or Commonwealth scholarship recipient)

-For more information about the CCB and CCR, please see:
+For more information about the Child Care Subsidy, please see:

-- The Department of Human Services - Child Care Benefit
+- The Department of Human Services - Child Care Subsidy

-- The Department of Human Services - Child Care Rebate
+- The Department of Education and Traning - Overview of Child Care Subsidy